alexhokl/notes/team_management.md

 - the decision should not be based on intuition as even experienced interviewer could get it wrong; thus, a more objective methods should be used
+  * quick intuition about a person is bad (a slow one is okay); 2-3 minutes get an impression (intuition) and the rest of the interview is about confirming the impression
+  * find 6 exclusive metrics or characteristics that are important to the job
+    + ask questions so that interviewer can grade the candidate for the 6 metrics or characteristics
-- writing things down is an important attribute/skill with higher management
+- writing things down is an important attribute/skill with higher management recruitments

 ### Meetings